HazyResearch/legalbench/tasks/CUAD_Price Restrictions/README.md

 **License**: [CC By 4.0](https://creativecommons.org/licenses/by/4.0/)

+**Task summary**: Does the clause place a restriction on the ability of a party to raise or reduce prices of technology, goods, or services provided?

+**Size (samples)**: 52

 ## Task Description

 This is a binary classification task in which the model must determine if a contractual clause falls under the category of "Price Restrictions".